 *Must provide a personal statement, emphasizing your research participation in Biology at CSUN, as well as any information you deem relevant regarding your background and leadership in campus activities and/or community service.

 - Letters of recommendation must be submitted on my behalf via the myMatador Scholarships portal.

 One letter of reference must be submitted by applicants research advisor in Biology; and a second letter of support must be submitted from a CSUN faculty or staff member.

 *Upload: A copy of your CSUN unofficial transcript.

 *If selected as an opportunity recipient, you agree to write a thank-you letter to the donor(s) and must be willing to meet with the donor(s) or designee(s).
 Both to be coordinated by the College’s Director of Development.

 Note: If you are receiving financial aid (including loans), your financial aid award may be adjusted if you receive this scholarship.
 Please speak to a financial aid counselor during walk-in hours to get a detailed overview about your individual situation.

-Please contact Sonia Martinez at email@example.com should you have any questions regarding this scholarship opportunity.
+Please contact Migdonia Martinez at firstname.lastname@example.org if you have any questions regarding this scholarship opportunity.